Grandparent-teen or tween windjammer cruises in Maine

 The windjammers are a great platform for birding…stable, quiet and on the move.
 Wildlife spotting is an important part of the experience too.
 Picture the joy in a salty grandfather teaching his younger-salt how to tie knots or spot birds.
 Imagine the photos of two generations combing the beach for sea glass, rowing the ship’s dinghy ashore or hoisting sails together.
 Priceless.
 And the beauty of a windjammer vacation for the older travelers in the party is that it can be as relaxing or as adventurous as one wishes.
 Naps are commonly enjoyed by guests of all ages!
 There’s plenty of time to enjoy kids and grandkids, but plenty of other passengers to keep conversations fresh.
 Everyone enjoys the thrill of experiencing a whale sighting, racing past another schooner, keeping an eye out for lighthouses or enjoying a delicious home-cooked meal.
 If Grandparents are treating their family to a vacation, the price is right…all meals and accommodations are included at a rate of about $200/person/day.
 And the priceless part is spending time with everyone in the family together.

-All of the eight Maine Windjammer Association vessels will welcome grandparents and grandchildren traveling together.
+All of the Maine Windjammer Association vessels will welcome grandparents and grandchildren traveling together.
 The vessels vary in the minimum age for guests.
-The Victory Chimes, for example, will allow children ten and up (that’s the youngest).
+The Heritage, for example, will allow children 12 and up (that’s the youngest).
 The other boats’ minimum ages are a little older.
 Grandparents and grandchildren are welcome to travel together on any cruise they wish (as long as they’re no younger than 10 or older).

 Best of all, you’ll …